-- Subject to subsection (2), a person is the adult interdependent partner of another person if - a. the person has lived with the other person in a relationship of interdependence as a member of this College.
-The College regulates physicians, surgeons and osteopaths.
+- Subject to subsection (2), a person is the adult interdependent partner of another person if - a. the person has lived with the other person in a relationship of interdependence

-${\boldsymbol{\cdot}}$ "Regulated member" means any person who is registered or who is required to be registered

-• &quot;May" means that the physician may exercise reasonable discretion.

-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion. - $\bullet \ \hbox{''Patient'' includes, where applicable, the patient's legal guardian or substitute decision maker.}$ or b. the person has entered into an adult interdependent partner agreement with the other person under section 7.

-- i. for a continuous period of not less than 3 years, or - ii. of some permanence, if there is a child of the relationship by birth or adoption, or b. the person has entered into an adult interdependent partner agreement with the other person under section 7.
+- i. for a continuous period of not less than 3 years, or - ii. of some permanence, if there is a child of the relationship by birth or adoption,